Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/An Alternative to Apocalypse - The New Covenant/Chapter 15 - Immediate Next Steps.md

 - [Jordan Nicholas on LinkedIn](www.linkedin.com/in/jordannicholasone)
 - [Jordan Nicholas on Facebook](https://www.facebook.com/jnicholasone?mibextid=LQQJ4d)

-**Step 4: Forge or Join a Group** - None of us can do it alone. [[Forging or Joining a Group]] to continue your education and transformation is key. [[LIONSBERG]] is developing a variety of tools, resources, and technologies to support and empower groups around the world.
+**Step 4: Forge or Join a Group** - None of us can do it alone. [[Forging or Joining a Group]] to continue your education and transformation is key. [[Lionsberg]] is developing a variety of tools, resources, and technologies to support and empower groups around the world.

 **Step 5: Federate With Lionsberg** - To structurally connect your group and gain access to resources, community and support, [[Federate With Lionsberg]].